rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 In :numref:`internships2` Line 3 above we see confirmed that student *s01* gets indeed his/her first choice.
 Notice also in Line 4 that student *s05* is the only one who shows a slightly negative correlation (-0.111).
 On average the students all together obtain a quite high correlation index of +0.511 (see Line 7).

 The internships are however better served, as *i01*, *i02*, *07* and *i08* get their first choices and no internship shows a negative correlation with our fairness enhanced  matching (see Lines 11-14).
-The average correlation is hence high (+0.733 see Line 15).
-The correlation considering all students and internships together is also quite high (+0.622), but the difference between the students and the internships average correlations leads to an unfairness index of +0.733 - 0.511 = 0.222.
-The Gale-Shapley pairing solution clearly better serves the internships than the students.
+The average correlation is hence higher (+0.733 see Line 15).
+The average correlation index considering all students and internships together is also quite high (+0.622), but the difference between the students and the internships average correlations leads to an unfairness index of +0.733 - 0.511 = 0.222.
+The *Gale-Shapley* pairing solution clearly better serves the internships than the students.

-Mind that *deferred acceptance* algorithms, by returning allways the best stable matching for the proposing side and the least stable matching for the other side, are essentially unfair intergroup pairing solvers and are hence not recommended for computing **fair** intergroup pairing solutions.

-Yet, finding the optimal fairest pairing solution in our case here would mean to test the fairness of each one of the *10! = 3628800* potential matching solutions.
+Mind that all *deferred acceptance* algorithms, by returning allways the best stable matching for the proposing side and the least stable matching for the other side, are indeed essentially unfair intergroup pairing solvers and are hence not recommended for computing **fair** pairing solutions.
+Yet, finding an optimal fairest pairing solution in our case here would mean to test the fairness of each one of the *10! = 3628800* potential matching solutions.
 This brute force approach is not tractable.

 Using a fairness enhancing heuristic
 ````````````````````````````````````